Holiday Volunteering Opportunities in New Jersey for Families

 Bridge of Books Foundation – Rumson

-Provides ongoing access to books for underserved children.
-You can donate books, run a book drive, and even host a "Books for Birthdays" party.
-Book drop-off is in Holmdel.
+You can donate books, run a book drive, and even host a "Books for Birthdays" party in support of this organization that provides ongoing access to books for underserved children.

-Camden County Center for Family Services project for teens eager to make a difference.
-Connects local teens to charitable causes throughout Camden County and holds monthly team-building meetings for the teens to share experiences.
+The Center for Family Services connects local teens to charitable causes throughout Camden County and holds monthly team-building meetings for the teens to share experiences.

 Food Bank of Southern NJ – Pennsauken

-Offers all kind of opportunities for both individuals and families to help feed the hungry in Southern New Jersey.
-Volunteers 13 and older (under 16 must be accompanied by guardian) may donate their time at the distribution center, events, or in the office.
+Both individuals and families can help feed the hungry in southern New Jersey with this resource.
+Volunteers 13 and older (under 17 must be accompanied by a guardian) may donate their time at the distribution center, events, or in the office.
 Plus, non-perishable foods are always needed.
-On Saturday, November 16, 2019 the FBSJ headquarters will host a Turkey Drop, where frozen turkeys and non-perishable trimmings are accepted.

 For additional holiday volunteer opportunities, check out the NJ listings on Volunteer Match.

-Especially around Thanksgiving, local soup kitchens need volunteers to serve meals and sort donated boxes and cans of non-perishable food.
-Teenagers can roll up their sleeves and serve holiday dinners as many soup kitchens allow children age 14 and older to help out on weekends and holidays.
+Local soup kitchens need volunteers to serve meals and sort donated boxes and cans of non-perishable food.
+Teenagers can roll up their sleeves and serve holiday dinners, as many soup kitchens allow children ages 14 and older to help out on weekends and holidays.
 To schedule a shift preparing or serving Thanksgiving dinners to those in need, contact:

 Family Promise – Hackensack

-Serving 150 meals daily at the Health and Human Services Center in Hackensack, 365 days a year.
+Family Promise serves 130 meals daily at the Bergen County Health and Human Services Center in Hackensack, 365 days a year.
 Special meals are served on Thanksgiving and Christmas.
-Additional services provided to Bergen County families in need.

 Market Street Mission – Morristown

 Market Street provides clothing, shelter, and meals to thousands of individuals in Morristown.
-Accepting donations and scheduling volunteers to serve lunch and dinner daily.
+It accepts donations and schedules volunteers to serve breakfast and dinner daily.

 Eva's Village – Paterson